aosabook/500lines/pedometer/pedometer.markdown

 title: A Pedometer in the Real World
 author: Dessy Daskalov

+_Dessy is an engineer by trade, an entrepreneur by passion, and a developer at heart.
+She's currently the CTO and co-founder of [Nudge Rewards](http://nudgerewards.com/.)
+When she’s not busy building product with her team, she can be found teaching others to code, attending or hosting a Toronto tech event, and online at [dessydaskalov.com](http://www.dessydaskalov.com/) and [\@dess_e](https://twitter.com/dess_e)._

 ## A Perfect World

 Many software engineers reflecting on their training will remember having the pleasure of living in a very perfect world.
 We were taught to solve discrete problems, with defined parameters, in an ideal domain.